AlivadTheImpala/school_vault/Logic.md

 ## else if statements

 an else if statement is just an if statement
-- "if certain conditions exist execute code"
+- "if certain conditions exist, execute code"
-	- else if "something different from the first condition exists, execute this code"
+	- else if "something different from the first condition exists, execute this code."
 		- else if "another condition, separate from the first two exists, execute this other code"
 			- else "if none of the previous conditions exist or apply, then execute this final code."